Geolykt/Presence/README.md

 ## Important to note quirks:

    - Due to how the plugins works, right now everyone is able to claim every chunk (neutral claims might be added one day)
-   - The plugin does not protect against explosions (this will be changed soon (TM)) and lava/water flows
+   - The plugin does not protect against lava/water flows

 ## Features: